Recording of the Month

 “So, who’s your favourite pianist, then?”

 It’s a question most of us run from.
-But over many years I have become comfortable in naming Keith Jarrett as, if not “favourite” (because I enjoy the playing of great musicians from a variety of genres), then certainly one of the most extraordinary pianists alive.
+But over the years I have become comfortable naming Keith Jarrett as, if not “favourite”, then certainly one of the most extraordinary pianists alive.

 So when a new album of his live improvised music is released, it jumps straight to the top of the pile, and likely becomes a very easy choice for “Recording of the Month”.